niklasax/Amazon_Vine_Analysis/README.md

 Q: What would be an additional analysis that you could do with the dataset to support your statement.

 A: To further determine if there is positivity bias in Vine reviews, we could look at 4 star reviews as well.
-This would increase the sample size of the population of total reviews we could look at since 4 stars is considered to still be positive.
+This would increase the sample size of the population of total reviews we could look at to gain a more accurate view of the whole.
+Another potential analysis would be to run this excercise with more data sets, since the bias of reviews might differ from product category to product category.